 - Creating culturally safe and supportive spaces

-- Direction for Indigenous Student Services and the IKRC
+- Providing direction for the IKRC

 - Creating spaces for learning and healing through ceremony, teachings, training and circles